MarlonBando/masbench/docs/source/index.rst

 Masbench is a benchmarking tool for evaluating the performance of your client during the "Ai and Multi Agent System" course at DTU.

-I created this tool to help students like me to benchmark with ease their ides and to allow you to focus only on developing the best algorithm you can.
+I created this tool to help students like me to benchmark with ease their ideas and to allow you to focus only on developing the best algorithm you can.
-Trust me, you need as much time as possible and hopefully this tool will help you to save some time.
+Trust me, you need as much time as possible and hopefully this tool will help you to save some of it.

 .. note::
    I'm done with the course so most likely I won't be able to maintain this tool.